Building your home

 Having substantial savings is advantageous in the homebuying process, as it provides a cushion for maintenance and unexpected repairs.
 While a 20 percent down payment is not obligatory, it comes with several benefits, including avoiding private mortgage insurance premiums, lower monthly costs, reduced interest over the loan term, and potentially securing a more competitive interest rate.

-READ ALSO: Closing Costs in Michigan: A Comprehensive Guide
+READ ALSO: Closing costs in Michigan

 Credit Score and Debt-to-Income Ratio: